florianmahner/object-dimensions/docs/README.md

-# Object Dimensions in Humans and DNNs
+# Object Dimensions in Humans :elf: and DNNs :spider_web:

 Before using this repository, we recommend to install all packages inside the provided virtual environment: